 Attraction

-The Herbig Family Tree is a large, hollow red gum tree at located on Angaston Road at Springton.
+The Herbig Family Tree is a large, hollow red gum tree located on Angaston Road, Springton.

-The Herbig Family Tree was the first Australian home of 27 year old Friedrich Herbig who arrived in South Australia in 1855.
-Friedrich married 18 year old Caroline Rattey in 1858 and took her to live in the tree home.
-The first two of their 16 children were born there.
+The Herbig Family Tree was the first Australian home of Friedrich Herbig, who arrived in South Australia in 1855.
+Friedrich married Caroline Rattey in 1858 and together they lived in the unique tree-home with the first two of their 16 children.

 Today the Herbig Family Tree remains a tangible link to both Indigenous and early European local heritage.